ChrisPy-RuBy/docs/spark.md

 ## exception handling in spark

-exceptions will not propagate up like they would in normal python code
+exceptions will not propagate up like they would in normal python code. they can't propagate onto the driver.

 ```python
 def layer_one():